5 min read

 The availability, diversity and affordability of child care options is supporting this increased participation.
 Childcare centres have also diversified offering additional fee-based options, such as ballet, soccer, etc., giving families more time to accommodate their busy schedules.

 Much like any other industry, child care hasn’t been left untouched by the technology wave.
 Keeping pace with the digital age is important as old-school ways of operating just don’t produce the efficiencies needed to stay competitive.
 Home-grown tech companies are developing software solutions exclusively for the child care industry, catering to automated sign-ins, parent communications, attendance, and payroll processing, to name a few.
+Integrating these solutions with Ezidebit direct debit solution helps childcare centres to get payments on time with less hassle than other payment methods.

 Keeping an eye on the regulatory environment as well as on the social, economic and technology forces can help your centre to sift challenges from opportunity and plan ahead for the future.